This post may contain affiliate links.

 Be that as it may, it’s said the extravagance contributed greatly to the Herbert’s eventual financial ruin.

-Today the legacy of Muckross House lives on, and you can tour the 65-room mansion and pretend that you’re as much a sought-after guest as Queen Victoria was, and that the dining room curtains were specially woven for you.
+Today the legacy of Muckross House lives on.
+You can tour the 65-room mansion and pretend that you’re as much a sought-after guest as Queen Victoria was, and that the dining room curtains were specially woven for you.

 Travel tip: The cafe onsite is a good spot for a break.